piotr-yuxuan/roundup-service/README.md

 > then be transferred into a savings goal, helping the customer save
 > for future adventures.

+For simplicity we make the following assumptions:

+- We consider that a week starts on a Monday.
+- We understand that the user will input a calendar week.
+- The input week is in the past, but that is a business requirement that could be changed.
+- We only consider settled outgoing transactions on the default category (**not** *spending category*) of the primary account first created.
+- We allow only one round-up job per calendar week and per account.
+  This job may be retried if not in a terminal state (failed, success), for example if they were insufficient funds when the transfer was attempted.
+- Rounding up over non-overlapping periods in the past allows to keep the design simple.
+However, maybe a next iteration would be to allow overlapping round-ups so we can catch transactions that have been settled between two executions.
+- We acknowledge the path =/api/v2/feed/account/{accountUid}/round-up=
+  for operations on the account round-up goal.
+However, the assignment mentions a transfer to a savings goal.
+We consider this task about a new implementation, not using this existing feature.
+- Since the API offers no obvious paging mechanism, we consider that retrieving the feed of transactions is always going to return reasonable payload of a manageable size.
+- We round up all the settled transactions for a week and transfer this amount to one savings goal.
+The OpenAPI spec describes the entity =FeedItem= with attribute =roundUp= of type =AssociatedFeedRoundUp= but there are no obvious endpoints

 ### Choice of language

 I really enjoyed my first interview during which we dived into my